 Which camera you shot on

-Which log/color profile you used
+Which color space you used

-What Gamma you shot in
+What gamma you shot in

-Sony FX6 & FX3
+Sony FX6 (A cam) & Sony FX3 (B cam)

 Knowing this information helps us better understand and process your image as your camera(s) intended us to!